 - Week 2-3: Reduced inflammation and pain around the injury

-- Week 4-6: Improved collagen quality, tendon feels stronger
+- Week 4-6: Improved collagen quality, tendon feels structurally stronger

-- Week 6-8: Significant functional improvement, especially when stacked with BPC-157
+- Week 6-8: Significant functional improvement, particularly when stacked with BPC-157

-User success rate: approximately 60-70% as a standalone peptide, but 80%+ when stacked with BPC-157.
-GHK-Cu is best used as a supporting peptide rather than a primary treatment.
+Reported success rate: approximately 60-70% as a standalone peptide, rising to 80%+ when stacked with BPC-157.
+GHK-Cu performs best as a supporting peptide rather than a primary treatment.

 What Are the Best Peptide Stacks for Tendon Repair?